hoverinc/engineering/README.md

 curl https://raw.githubusercontent.com/emiliohealth/workstation/main/script/bootstrap | sh
 ```

+> Note: You may need to run this command twice, due to an unknown bug right after closing the GitHub browser.
+If the script halts, re-run the command below to finish bootstrapping.

 You'll be asked for your:

 - **GitHub account email address** : This is used to create SSH keys for working with GitHub.